ExtraCrafTX/BeaconFlight/README.md

 If the player goes out of range of the beacon, the flight will last the same amount of time as the potion effects.
 Once the flight expires, the player will be given the Slow Falling effect for 10s, allowing them to glide back down safely.

 ## Configuration
-This is all configurable, along with requiring the player to have certain items equipped or held.
+This is all configurable, along with requiring the player to have certain items equipped or held, or to use XP as fuel.
 Here are all the config options:

-* `minBeaconLevel` specifies the minimum level the beacon must be to grant this effect
+* `minBeaconLevel` specifies the minimum level the beacon must be to grant this effect (must be an integer)
 * `mainHandItem` specifies the item, if any, which needs to be held in the player's main hand
 * `offHandItem` specifies the item, if any, which needs to be held in the player's off hand
 * `anyHandItem` specifies an item, if any, which needs to be held in one of the player's hands